pinoOgni/polycube-grpc-service-libraries/protos/README.md

 # PROTO

-In questo file si cerca di fare una sintesi dei metodi e dei messaggi che sono implementati nel file proto
+In this file we try to summarize the methods and messages that are implemented in the proto file

 ## Methods